BlockLune/MdImgDownloader/README.md

 # MdImgDownloader

-Download images in md files and relink
+Download all the images in your Markdown files and update the link address.

+This project references [mufidu/download_imgs.py](https://gist.github.com/mufidu/f7b795f844f1ee4dc78e55123d5a398b) but is written independently.